-- The British Academy is inviting proposals from UK-based early career researchers working with international partners wishing to develop interdisciplinary projects involving both the humanities and the social sciences.
+- 1. The British Academy is inviting proposals from UK-based early career researchers working with international partners wishing to develop interdisciplinary projects involving both the humanities and the social sciences.
 The projects can focus on any interdisciplinary topic that involves both the humanities and the social sciences. - 2.
 The Academy is able to offer awards of up to £300,000 for 24 months in duration (with Full Economic Costing at 80%).
 Applications must be submitted by 1 November 2023, 17.00 (UK time). - 3.
-This call is supported from the UK's International Science Partnerships Fund managed by the Department for Science, Innovation & Technology.
-This funding is focused on enabling UK-based early career researchers to work with early career researchers in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.
-In the context of this call, funding from the International Science Partnerships Fund is funded by Official Development Assistance (ODA), therefore applications for this funding must be ODA-eligible.
+This round of the programme is supported, as in previous years, by the UK's Department for Science, Innovation & Technology.
+Funding through this stream is available for UK-based early career researchers to work with international partners anywhere in the world. - 4.
+In addition, this round has further funding from the UK's International Science Partnerships Fund managed by the Department for Science, Innovation & Technology.
+This additional funding is focused on enabling UK-based early career researchers to work with early career researchers in the USA, Japan, Switzerland, South Korea, India, Israel and Canada.
+In the context of this call, funding from the International Science Partnerships Fund is NOT funded by Official Development Assistance (ODA), therefore applications for this funding are not to be ODA-eligible.